Critical dynamics of the directed percolation with L\'evy-driven temporally quenched disorder: Method

 Based on this dynamic scaling relation, for an absorbing phase transition system away from the critical point, the time evolution of particle density will deviate from a power-law decay.
-Therefore, this scaling law can be used as a criterion for determining the system's critical position, and under homogeneous initial conditions, random errors are significantly reduced.
+Therefore, this scaling law can be used as a criterion for determining the system's critical position, and under homogeneous initial condition, random errors are significantly reduced.

+In numerical simulations, the critical dynamics of absorbing phase transitions are inevitably influenced by finite-size effects.
+Based on finite-size scaling theory, at the critical point, the particle density satisfies the following scaling relation:

+where $z$ is the dynamical exponent, typically described in relation to system size as $L \sim \xi_{\perp} \sim t^{1/z}$, which characterizes the critical power-law expansion of the spatial correlation length under finite-size effects.
+After determining the critical point through numerous simulations of the particle density $\rho(t)$, which exhibits high sensitivity in the critical region, data collapse plots of the variables $\rho(t)t^{\alpha}$ and $t/L^{z}$ can be generated.
+This not only allows for the determination of the dynamical exponent $z$ but also serves as a verification for the accuracy of the critical point and the critical exponent $\alpha$.

 In addition to simulating the reaction-diffusion process under the homogeneous initial condition, evolving clusters from locally active seeds can also simulate the absorbing phase transition and measure critical exponents\cite{henkel2008non}.
-Under single-particle active conditions, when the control parameter $\tau > 0$, the system exhibits an active state with particle survival, whereas for $\tau < 0$, it is in an absorbing state with finite clusters.
-When the system is at the critical point, the time evolution of the characteristic quantities $\left\langle N(t)\right\rangle $ and $\left\langle R^2(t) \right\rangle $ follows:

-where $\left\langle N(t)\right\rangle $ is the average number of active particles in all clusters at time $t$, and $\left\langle R^2(t) \right\rangle$ is the mean square displacement of all active particles $t$ from the initial active seed $s_0$, known as the mean squared spreading.
-The critical exponents $\theta$ and $z$ are referred to as the initial slip exponent and the expansion exponent, respectively.
-The measured values of the critical exponents $\alpha$, $\theta$, and $z$ are crucial for determining the universality class.
-Within the same universality class, these critical exponents typically do not change significantly.
+When the system is at the critical point, the average number of active particles $N(t)$ and the mean squared spreading $R^2(t)$ follow:

+$R^2(t)$ represents the mean square displacement of all active particles at time $t$ from the initial active seed.
+The critical exponents $\theta$ and $\tilde{z}$ are referred to as the initial slip exponent and the spreading exponent, respectively.
+The spreading exponent and the dynamical exponent $z$ satisfy the relation $\tilde{z} = 2/z$.
+Due to the high sensitivity of $N(t)$ near the critical point, it is commonly employed to locate the critical point and determine the critical exponent $\theta$.
+The dynamical exponent $z$ can typically be obtained indirectly under single-seed simulation conditions by measuring the power-law relationship of the mean-squared displacement.